resource-watch/slate/source/includes/api/_metadata.md

 ## What is metadata?

-If you are new to the RW API, or want to learn more about the concept of a metadata, we strongly encourage you to read the [metadata concept](#metadata) documentation first.
-It gives you a brief and clear description of what a metadata is, and why it is useful.
+If you are new to the RW API, or want to learn more about the concept of metadata, we strongly encourage you to read the [metadata concept](#metadata) documentation first.
+It gives you a brief and clear description of what metadata is, and why it is useful.

 Once you've read that section, you can come back here to learn more details about using the RW API Metadata feature, which aims to provide summary information about [Datasets](#dataset), [Layers](#layer), and [Widgets](#widget).